learn-co-curriculum/dsc-scrubbing-and-cleaning-data/README.md

 # Scrubbing Our Data

 ## Introduction

-In this lesson, we'll review all the steps we should take and all the things we should focus on when scrubbing our data.
+In this lesson, you'll review common issues to focus on when scrubbing and cleaning data.

 ## Objectives